HEPData/hepdata-submission/docs/submission_yaml.rst

        url: "url for license"
        description: "Tell me about it.
 This can appear in the main record display" # (optional)

-It is also possible to add a section at the top of the submission file, containing *additional_resources* or *comment*s relating to the whole submission, for example adding likelihoods in HistFactory format as a resources, or providing useful information in a comment that applies to all tables.
+It is also possible to add a section at the top of the submission file, containing *additional_resources* or a *comment* that relate to the whole submission, for example adding likelihoods in HistFactory format as a resources, or providing useful information in a comment that applies to all tables.

 .. code-block:: yaml